ielboulo/SmartLading_EVM/README.md

 # Main Smart Contract functions :
 Here are the main functions in the SmartLading smart contract.
 These functions provide the core functionality for managing bill of lading documents on the blockchain, including creation, verification, ownership transfer, and status updates.

+# About the founder :
+Ilham is the founder of SmartLading and CEO of DataChainEd, a Blockchain Consultancy Company.
+With over 10 years of experience as a software engineer and 6 years as a Team/Project Manager in an Agile and international environment, Ilham is passionate about Web3 technologies and believes in the potential of blockchain to transform businesses and provide secure and efficient products for enterprises.

+The idea for SmartLading was born in April 2024 after meeting a client in the maritime transport sector who was seeking a blockchain solution for managing bills of lading.
+This sparked interest and research into the maritime transport domain and the digitalization of bills of lading.

+Ilham believes in the power of blockchain to propel the maritime industry into a new era, and she's committed to contributing to this new dynamic through the SmartLading startup.

 # Deployments
 ## Linea Sepolia :